Vitas95/serial-to-parallel-converter/README.md

-# Serial to parralel converter
+# Serial to paralel converter
 This project contains a Serial to Parallel Converter (SPC) module that was designed to control several ADI Digital to Analog Converters (DAC) simultaneously.

 ## Motivation